Review and road test of the Mercedes-AMG GLC 63 4MATIC+

 Since then, that twin turbo engine has been fitted into a variety of Mercedes-AMG products, including the C63 and E63 models that share much of their engineering with this top GLC.
 Here, it can put out as much as 510hp and a thumping 700Nm of torque, that latter figure enough to embarrass this car's most direct segment competitors, the Porsche Macan Turbo and the Alfa Romeo Stelvio Quadrifoglio.
 Quite a prospect.
 Let's put this car to the test.

 But this car has more to offer than just straight line speed.
+Depending on the engine, up to six drive programs are now available with this revised model: "Slippery", "Comfort", "Sport", "Sport+", "Individual" and (on the 'S' model) "RACE".
 Intuitive cornering assistance is delivered by the standard rear limited slip differential, which is mechanically-operated in the standard GLC 63 and electronically-driven in the 'S' variant.
 The steering's more feelsome than we were expecting it to be too - though the rack still doesn't have the feedback you'd get from a rival Porsche Macan Turbo.
 Three-chamber air springing and adaptive adjustable damping comes as standard, but it's a very firm set-up, even if you keep the car in the softest of its three available damping modes.
 Potential buyers will have to decide whether or not they can live with that.
 As usual with a Mercedes model, there's a 'DYNAMIC SELECT' driving modes system that allows you to tweak steering feel, throttle response, gearshift timings and the throaty sound of the optional AMG performance exhaust.

 Design and Build

-The wider 'jet wing'-inspired front apron with these huge lower corner finned cut-outs is one component in this change of demeanour, but the main thing that enhances this '63' model's added status is a distinctive styling feature that until recently was reserved for the AMG GT sportscar - this 'Panamerica' front grille.
+Otherwise, things are much as before.
+The wide 'jet wing'-inspired front apron with huge lower corner finned cut-outs is one component in this '63' model's visual differentiation from the less GLC '43' model, but the main thing that enhances this '63' variant's added status is a distinctive styling feature that until recently was reserved for the AMG GT sportscar - the 'Panamerica' front grille.

 And at the wheel? well if you're wavering between this car and Affalterbach's more conventional C 63 model, then this is where the GLC V8 will probably sell itself to you.
 You know of course that this SUV's high-set stance will put it at a disadvantage to an ordinary performance saloon or estate when it comes to weight transfer and cornering agility, but somehow, it's hard to resist the allure of such a commanding driving position.
-There's more space in the back that you'd get in the C 63 Estate model that the magazine experts will recommend you choose instead - and more boot room too, with 550-litres in the SUV and 500-liters in the Coupe.
+This revised version gets an AMG version of the more advanced MBUX infotainment system and, on the 'S' model, a smarter new AMG steering wheel with touch-sensitive controls.
+There's more space in the back that you'd get in the C 63 Estate model that the magazine experts will recommend you choose instead - and more boot room too, with 550-litres in the SUV and 500-litres in the Coupe.

 Market and Model